Tata Motors Passenger Vehicles Appoints Sitaram Kandi as CHRO

 In her letter of resignation to CEO and Managing Director Shailesh Chandra, Byce expressed her appreciation for her experience with the company's people and culture initiatives and thanked the board, leadership team, and colleagues for their assistance.

-Kandi, set to take on the position starting July 1, brings more than thirty years of expertise in human resources and industrial relations from organizations such as GE, Monsanto, TE Connectivity, and Bosch, as stated in the filing.
+Kandi, set to take on the position starting July 1, brings more than thirty years of expertise in human resources and industrial relations from organizations such as GE, Monsanto, TE Connectivity, and Bosch.

 Prior to this appointment, he was overseeing HR for Tata Motors' passenger and electric vehicle divisions, as well as managing industrial relations and skill development aspects.
 The document stated that Kandi began working with Tata Motors in 2019 after being employed by international firms both in India and abroad.